a11599/pmi/README.md

 Inputs:

-- ECX: Maximum number of characters to compare.
+- `ECX`: Maximum number of characters to compare.
 Set to -1 to compare the entire strings, regardless of their sizes.
-- ESI: Linear address of the source ASCIIZ string to compare.
+- `ESI`: Linear address of the source ASCIIZ string to compare.
-- EDI: Linear address of the target ASCIIZ string to compare.
+- `EDI`: Linear address of the target ASCIIZ string to compare.

 Outputs: